 Better preventive care would improve outcomes, though whether it would save money is unclear.
 In the medium-term, managing diabetics better reduces rates of heart attack and kidney failure, lowering spending.
-However, people with diabetes will still get sick, and the lifetime costs of treating diabetics may be greater than if they were not treated.
+However, everyone ultimately gets sick, and the lifetime costs of treating diabetics may be greater than if they were not treated.
 Thus, lifetime medical spending may rise or fall, even as total productivity increases.
 In light of the uncertainty about cost savings from prevention, I do not assign a dollar amount of cost reduction to improvements in this area.